msantos/stdio/README.md

 ### inetd

-An `inetd(8)` server adapted from the [Task and gen_tcp](https://elixir-lang.org/getting-started/mix-otp/task-and-gen-tcp.html) echo server example in the Elixir documentation to fork() a system process.
+The following code is an example of an `inetd(8)` service using forked system processes to handle client requests.
+It is adapted from the [Task and gen_tcp](https://elixir-lang.org/getting-started/mix-otp/task-and-gen-tcp.html) echo server in the Elixir documentation.

 To run from iex: